wkumari/draft-wkumari-opsawg-sdi/README.md

    standard, secure way to initially provision the devices.

-   This document extends existing auto-install / Zero-Touch Provisioning to make the process more secure.
+   This document extends existing auto-install / Zero-Touch Provisioning mechanisms to make the process more secure.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,